MiDevopsEngineer/Implement-a-client-server-architecture-using-MYSQL-database-management-system-DBMS/project.md

 ## This is how I demonstarted the client-server using MYSQL DATABASE MANAGEMENT SYSTEM (DBMS)

-1. I craeted 2 linux based virtual servers (EC2 instances in AWS) named mysql client and mysql server
+1. I created 2 linux based virtual servers (EC2 instances in AWS) named mysql client and mysql server

 ![apt update status](./images/1.PNG)